 The Council has adopted the strategy of utilising windfall monies from New Homes Bonus, Business Rates and Capital Receipts in order to reduce its existing underlying need to borrow.
 This has generated significant risk free revenue budget savings.
-It also means that some of the current external debt is unlikely to need to be replaced when it matures.
+It also means that some of the current external debt may not need to be replaced when it matures.

-As set out above, the council plans to replace its fleet during the course of 2021 primarily funded by internal borrowing over a six year period.
-As indicated above, the Council as identified a number of Capital Receipts due from land sales that are agreed which are allocated to reduce our underlying need to borrow and deliver long term savings to the revenue budget.
+As set out above, the current capital programme includes the replacement of its fleet during the course of 2021 primarily funded by internal borrowing over a six year period.
+As indicated above, the Council as identified a number of Capital